ctfer-io/ctfd-chall-manager/webdocs/introduction/getting-started/_index.md

 ## Conclusion

-In this guide, you have successfully set up a `dynamic_iac` challenge using the `ctfd-chall-manager` plugin.
+In this guide, you have successfully set up a `dynamic_iac` challenge using the `CTFd-chall-manager` plugin.
 You learned how to create a CTF platform, build and push a scenario to a local registry, and configure a challenge on CTFd.
 You also explored how to deploy and manage instances of the challenge on demand.

 By following these steps, you now have a functional challenge that allows each player to have their own instance, with specific mana costs and timeout settings.
 This setup leverages the capabilities of Chall-Manager to provide a dynamic and scalable environment for CTF challenges.

 ## What's Next

-For further customization and advanced configurations, refer to the [design documentation](/docs/ctfd-chall-manager/design), [maintenance guides](/docs/ctfd-chall-manager/guides), and [Chall-Maker documentation](/docs/chall-manager/challmaker-guides).
+For further customization and advanced configurations, refer to the [design documentation](/docs/ctfd-chall-manager/design), [maintenance guides](/docs/ctfd-chall-manager/guides), and [ChallMaker documentation](/docs/chall-manager/challmaker-guides).
 These resources will help you deepen your understanding and optimize your challenge setup.